-Dr. Goss is an Instructor of Biostatistics at the Washington University School of Medicine.
-He graduated with an MS in Biology from Florida International University in 2006 and a PhD in Environment and Natural Resources from Ohio State University in 2014.
-He has been with the Division of Biostatistics since 2015.
+Dr. Goss is an Assistant Professor of Biostatistics and Medicine in the Washington University School of Medicine.
+He graduated with an master of science in biology from Florida International University in 2006 and a doctorate in environment and natural resources from Ohio State University (OSU) in 2014.
+He was then a postdoctoral researcher at OSU for a year prior to joining the Division of Biostatistics in 2015.

-Dr. Goss’s research focuses on the design and analysis of clinical trials and observational studies.
-He has worked in a variety of research areas including asthma and airway diseases, infectious diseases, kidney and liver transplantation, post-transplant lymphoproliferative disorders (PTLDs), endocrinology, and orthopedic surgery.
-Dr. Goss is involved in international projects that include drug safety, efficacy, and dosing studies for the treatment of lymphatic filariasis in developing countries, and statistical training courses in Rwanda.
-Dr. Goss also has experience in the field of ecology and has been involved in the design and analysis of environmental monitoring and impact assessment studies.
+Dr. Goss’s research focuses on the design, analysis, and interpretation of clinical trials and epidemiological studies.
+He has served as the lead statistician in a variety of biomedical research areas including infectious diseases, implementation science, asthma and airway diseases, kidney and liver transplantation, post-transplant lymphoproliferative disorders, and orthopedic surgery.
+Dr. Goss leads statistical efforts on several international projects that include using implementation science approaches to improve cardiovascular outcomes in persons living with HIV in sub-Saharan Africa; drug safety, efficacy, and dosing studies for the treatment of lymphatic filariasis and onchocerciasis in low- and middle-income countries (LMICs); and statistical training courses to build biostatistical capacity in LMICs.
+He also has experience in the field of ecology and has led efforts in the design and analysis of environmental monitoring and impact assessment studies.